 TaYA is dedicated to address the health and wellbeing of adolescents and young people, to create an enabling environment for them to grow and thrive.

-According to the World Health Organization (WHO), adolescence and youth constitute the second decade of life, which is neither framed as children nor adults.
-While adolescents constitute the age range 10-19 years, post-adolescence (youth and young people) are in between 20-24 years of age (WHO, 2002).
+According to the World Health Organization (WHO), adolescence and youth constitute the second decade of life, which is neither framed as children nor adult.
+While adolescents constitute the age range 10-19 years, post adolescence (youth and young people) are in between 20-24 years of age (WHO, 2002).
 The WHO further specifies early adolescence as 10-14 and late adolescence as 15-19 years of age.
-At a global level, there are significant variations in the age of so-called ’young people’ in terms of age.
+At a global level there are significant variations on the age of so called ’young people’ in terms of age.
 In the Ethiopian context, there is no official reference to adolescence with the wider age group 15-29 years considered ‘youth’ (MoYS, 2004).

-The Ethiopian youth are recognized to have played formidable roles in the country’s social, economic, and political life (MoYS 2004).
-Nonetheless, it is also documented that young people in Ethiopia encounter multitudes of problems including access to sexual reproductive information, friendly services, harmful traditional practices, school dropouts, and employment opportunities (Mirgissa, 2012).
+The Ethiopian youth are recognized to have played formidable role in the country’s social, economic and political life (MoYS 2004).
+Nonetheless, it is also documented that young people in Ethiopia encounter multitudes of problems including access to sexual reproductive information, friendly services, harmful traditional practices, school dropouts and employment opportunities (Mirgissa, 2012).

-We advocate for an enabling environment for adolescents and young people to responsibly enjoy their sexual and reproductive health rights
+We advocate for enabling environment for adolescents and young people to enjoy their sexual reproductive health rights.

-We commit for the empowerment of girls & young women through increasing access to education, economic opportunities & fighting harmful traditional practices
+We strive for empowerment of girls and young women through increasing access to education, expanding economic opportunities and fighting harmful traditional practices like early marriage.